WPDevelopers/twitter-cards-meta/readme.txt

 Images larger than 120x120px will be resized and cropped square based on longest dimension.
 Images smaller than 60x60px will not be shown.
 (From [Twitter Cards](https://dev.twitter.com/docs/cards) guideline page).

+= What if I am using Yoast SEO or All-in-One SEO or any other SEO plugin? =

+We are compatible with any other SEO plugin.
+To avoid duplication, if you want 'Twitter Cards Meta' to work, just turn off Twitter Card feature in your SEO plugin, and let this plugin handle the Twitter Cards Meta.
+Otherwise you will get duplicate issue.
+While SEO plugins are great at what they designed to but check our main description to understand why we are far better solution for **Twitter Card** than any of those SEO plugin.

 = Do you have more detail guideline? =

 Yes, check [this page](https://wpdeveloper.net/go/TCM-Ins) for detail guide.